Pregnancy Back Pain

 Your physiotherapist will devise a specialised program tailored to your needs and the stage of your pregnancy.

-Physiotherapy treatment may include any of the following, depending upon your specific needs:
+Physiotherapy treatment may include any of the following, depending on your specific needs:

 Regular general exercise strengthens muscles and boosts flexibility - which may ease the stress on your spine.